mike-hewitson/seven-languages/README.md

 Repo for the team to do the 'Seven Languages in Seven Weeks' book

+# Ruby

-# Ruby - code all works fine as is
+The sample code all works fine as is.